 - 680 out of 1000 (68%) of the responses are a 4 or 5

 - 120 out of 1000 (12%) of the responses are a 3

 - 200 out of 1000 (20%) of the responses are a 1 or 2

 You now take the percentage of (very) little effort customers (68%) and you deduct the percentage of (very) much effort customers (20%).
 This leads to an Customer Effort Score of +48.

 Some advantages and disadvantage of using CES

 The CES method is straightforward and it takes your customers little effort (!) to fill in the questionnaire.
 CES has a high predictive value for customer loyalty.
 The outcome of the method is understandable and insightful and any developments are easy to interpret.
 And it’s easy to combine CES with other KPI’s like Net Promoter Score (NPS) or CSAT.

-But there are some little disadvantages of using CES.
-Respondents are used to the idea that a high score is more positive than a low one, and therefore they might give a 5 instead of the meant 1.
-Also the word ‘effort’ is not always clear for everyone and used differently around the world.
+But there is a little disadvantage of using CES.
+The word ‘effort’ is not always clear for everyone and used differently around the world.
 But if you can make your question very clear to your respondents, we don’t see any obstacles for using the Customer Effort Score.